 Currently, we do not utilize financial instruments to hedge exposure to foreign currency fluctuations.
 We believe our exposure to foreign currency fluctuation is minimal as our purchases in foreign currency have a maximum exposure of 90 days based on invoice terms with a portion of the exposure being limited to 30 days based on the due date of the invoice.
-Foreign currency exchange losses were immaterial for 2006 and 2007.
+Foreign currency exchange losses were immaterial for 2006, 2007, 2008 and the quarter ended March 31, 2009.
 Neither a 5% increase nor decrease from current exchange rates would have a material effect on our operating results or financial condition.